-Some patients with congestive heart failure may require surgery and/or the use of specific medical devices to treat the fundamental problem that caused the heart failure.
-Some treatments that may be considered for those with CHF include:
+Some patients with congestive heart failure (CHF) may require surgery and/or the use of specific medical devices to treat the fundamental problem that caused the heart failure.
+Some congestive heart failure treatment options that may be considered for those with CHF include:

 Coronary Bypass Surgery